mongodb/specifications/source/auth/auth.rst

     PROVIDER_NAME
         Drivers MUST allow the user to specify the name of the OIDC service to use to obtain credentials.
 MUST be one of ["aws"].
-If PROVIDER_NAME is given and a Custom provider callback is configured, the driver MUST raise an error.
+If PROVIDER_NAME is given and a custom callback is configured (either via , the driver MUST raise an error.

+    OIDC_TOKEN_CALLBACK
+        Drivers MAY allow the user to specify a custom OIDC callback using a mechanism property.
+Drivers MUST only support OIDCToken

 Supported Service Providers
 ```````````````````````````

 AWS
 ___
-TODO: Add.
+If ``PROVIDER_NAME:aws`` is specified, drivers should read the file ``AWS_WEB_IDENTITY_TOKEN_FILE``
+TODO

-Custom
+Custom Callback
-______
+_______________
-Drivers MUST allow the user to integrate with other OIDC providers by
+Drivers MUST allow the user to integrate with OIDC providers not supported by
-implementing a custom callback that returns an OIDC token.
-Callbacks can be
+built-in logic by implementing a custom callback that returns an OIDC token.
-synchronous and/or asynchronous, depending on the driver and/or language.
+Callbacks can be synchronous or asynchronous, depending on the driver and/or
-Asynchronous callbacks should be preferred when other operations in the driver
+language.
+Asynchronous callbacks should be preferred when other operations in
-use asynchronous functions.
+the driver use asynchronous functions.

 Drivers MUST provide a way for the callback to be either automatically canceled,
 or to cancel itself.
 This can be as a timeout argument to the callback, a